Yakoyo Lekki, Lagos

 Protein - can be any meat you want, I like mine with goat and cow parts (organs).

 I really stuffed myself but I just didn't have the capacity to finish the meal, so unless you eat like a blue whale, ₦1,000 ($2.62) will get you a good meal at Yakoyo.
-If you know any other places that have legendary Abula, please leave them in the comments, I'd love to check them out!
+If you know any other legendary Abula joints, please leave them in the comments, I'd love to check them out!

 They have a shawarma spot and a grill outside and I had to do a double take when the guy said they had shawarma's for ₦1,000($2.62), definitely going back.